z0gSh1u/z0gSh1u.github.io/docs/home/index.md

   > Content Security (Censorship) Platform Development
 - Year 2024: Serves as the reviewer of Physics in Medicine and Biology
 - 2024.06 - Now: Ant Group (Alipay), Full Stack Developer
-  > Supports SecretFlow, WeaveFox and Some Novel Projects
+  > Supports SecretFlow, WeaveFox and Some Novel AI Applications

 I would say my technology stack includes